Lost Judgment: Reception

-In regards to the gameplay, IGN enjoyed the usage of action style as Yakuza: Like a Dragon replaced the series' famous beat 'em up style with turn-based role playing game and that Yagami is more enjoyable to play than in previous games.
-While praising Yagami's fighting styles and its aikido-based new style, GameSpot felt there were not major additions to the sequels and that the new stealth mechanics are too linear.
-Destructoid highly enjoyed Yagami's improved moves as they cinematic techniques or weapons are visually more appealing and how simple is for the players to use.
+With regard to the gameplay, IGN enjoyed the use of action style, as Yakuza: Like a Dragon replaced the series' famous beat 'em up style with turn-based role playing, and felt that Yagami is more enjoyable to play than in the previous game.
+While praising Yagami's fighting styles and its aikido-based new style, GameSpot felt that there were no major additions to the sequel and the new stealth mechanics are too linear.
+Destructoid thoroughly enjoyed Yagami's improved moves as the cinematic techniques or weapons are visually more appealing, and appreciated how simple they are for players to use.
 The loading times were also noted to have been reduced, especially on the PlayStation 5 version.
-The heavy amount of sidequests and arcade games like Sonic the Fighters gave the reviewer to recommend the game not only to Yakuza gamers but also Shenmue gamers.
-While found as still enjoyable, GamesRadar+ commented that the game lack more innovation when compared to Judgment despite being more improved than the Yakuza games' fighting styles.
-Nevertheless, IGN still felt the sidequests were too tedious due to how difficult is to unlock them and their variety on narratives.
+The large number of sidequests and arcade games like Sonic the Fighters gave the reviewer cause to recommend the game not only to Yakuza gamers but also Shenmue gamers.
+While finding it enjoyable, GamesRadar+ commented that the game lacked innovation compared to Judgment despite representing an improvement over the Yakuza games' fighting styles.
+Nevertheless, IGN still felt the sidequests were too tedious due to how difficult it is to unlock them and their various narratives.
 Shacknews criticized the stealth quests for being too simple while some sidequests were noted to drag the experience.
-Eurogamer outlined in their review "RGG Studio's broadest, most packed open world is matched by mediocre additions and an ill-fitting story."
-Game Informer felt that the sidequest were a good a balance to the dark narrative, but felt the parkour and stealth were poorly implemented.
+Eurogamer outlined in their review that "RGG Studio's broadest, most packed open world is matched by mediocre additions and an ill-fitting story."
+Game Informer felt that the sidequests were a good a balance to the dark narrative, but felt the parkour and stealth were poorly implemented.

-GameSpot and Collider praised the presentation in terms of graphics, character renders and two districts Yagami can visit.
-The latter also praised both Japanese and English voice actors for giving good deliveries though the lypsinced are more appropriate in Japanese unless a cutscene is played.
-Shacknews also noted the voice actors, most notably Yagami's Takuya Kimura and Greg Chun, to give appealing works most notably when playing a serious scene.
-Besides enjoying Yagami's actors, Metro also felt that Kaito and Soma's actors deliver strong performance regardless of language.
+GameSpot and Collider praised the presentation in terms of graphics, character renders and the two districts Yagami can visit.
+The latter also praised both Japanese and English voice actors for giving good delivery, though the lypsincing was more appropriate in Japanese, unless a cutscene was being played.
+Shacknews also noted that the voice actors, most notably Yagami's Takuya Kimura and Greg Chun, gave appealing performances, most notably when playing serious scenes.
+Besides enjoying Yagami's actors, Metro also felt that Kaito and Soma's actors delivered strong performance regardless of language.

 RPG Site listed it as one of the best 2021 video games.
 The game was also nominated for the category "Xbox Game of the Year".
 In the 2022 "Famitsu Dengeki Game Awards", the game was won "Best Scenario Award" as well as "Best Actor Award" for Kimura's performance as Yagami.

 Upon its release week, the PlayStation 4 version of the game topped Famitsu's list of best-selling games with 111,852 copies while the PlayStation 5 game sold 33,151 units.
-In the United Kingdom' sales, the game reached the fourth place with most of its sold copies being from the PlayStation 5 version.
+In the United Kingdom' sales, the game reached fourth place with most of its sold copies being the PlayStation 5 version.